riminilug/berryer/README.md

 This Bash script installs and configure a copy of Docker (latest stable version) and various containers: Portainer, OpenVPN, Pihole, Motioneye to protect your network and your devices from modern privacy invasion.

-To start the procedure on your Raspberry, ensure you have a working Raspbian installation in a Raspberry PI 3 B+.
+To start the procedure on your Raspberry, ensure you have a working Raspbian installation on a Raspberry PI 3 B+.
 Then give the following commands:

 `sudo apt install git`